benklassen77/benklassen77.github.io/courses/rs/lifeofpaul.md

 2. *Strong and weak*: 1 option is that Jews are weak (stuck in Jewish ways) and Gentiles are strong.
 2nd option: people who come to a new understanding of Christ such that they can transcend Jewish sensitivities in the presence of Gentiles
 3. Being convinced in your own mind.
 Importance of being convinced of one's actions
 4. Freedom for the sake of others.
 The strong are to bear with the failings of the weak, as did Christ.
 And the weak are not to bind the strong
    - 15:7, treat each other as God in Christ has treated you
 5. What exactly does Paul advise?
 He doesn't say, but is clear that the Roman believers are to be Christ to each other

 ## Paul and our Time

 1. Homosexuality
    - Paul shared with fellow Jews of his day an abhorrence of homosexual activity, widely prevalent in Greco-Roman society
    - Was what Paul objected to the same thing as committed same-sex relationships in our day?
      - What Paul knew of homosexuality was pederasty.
 Sexual exploitation was bad then, and is illegal now.
 2. The place and role of women
    - Many texts reflect women as active or co-workers.
 Phoebe, Junia, Chloe, Prisca/Priscilla, Euodia, Syntyche.
 Also women actively praying and prophysying in Corinth.
 View of Galatians 3:28 where "in Christ there is not Jew or Greek, slave nor free, male and female"
    - Texts support subservience of household codes, which might reflect later realities than those of Paul's own day (Col 3:18-4:1, Eph 5:22-6:9).
 Possibly hierarchial standards from the time
    - (1 Cor 14:33b-36, 1 Tim 2:11-12) call women to be quiet.
 1 Tim may reflect an increasingly conservative view of Paul's teaching over against an increasingly radical view of Paul's theology and ethics.
 How do we make sense of 1 Cor 14:33-36, especially since Paul recognizes in 1 Cor 11 that women are actively praying and prophesying
      - Interpolation (perhaps not originally part of the letter)
      - Paul is addressing married women, suggesting their behaviour not cause offence
      - Paul is quiting those in Corinth who wish to silence women, only to take issue with them
    - What to do with mixed signals?

+## Letters that Paul might not have written

+**Pseudepigraphy**: attributing a piece of writing to an author who didn't actually write it

+- does this raise questions about the integrity of the scriptures?
+No

+Reasons for writing in Paul's name:

+1. To show respect for Paul's mission and views
+2. To show dependence on the revelatory tradition of Paul as an apostle or messenger of God (eg. guarding the deposit in Timothy).
+There could be a distinction betwen the writer and the author
+3. To correct perceived misinterpretations of the apostle's legacy
+4. To garner support for a particular interpretation of Paul's teaching during a time of controversy.
+Eg. 2 Thessalonians and Marcion

+Was anybody fooled?

+- 2 Thessalonians 2:20

+Why is there suspicion?

+1. Style of writing.
+In pastoral letters, there are many terms that didn't show up before
+2. Theology.
+Ephesians and Colossians have different eschatology.
+It is more past tense than future tenses found in other letters
+3. Sociology.
+In 1 Timothy, there is reference to a bishop.
+This suggests future structure.
+In 1 Corinthians 7 and 12, he wishes people to be celibate and to accept spiritual gifts.

+### 2 Thessalonians

+Supposedly written by Sylvanius, Paul, Timothy

+A change in eschatology

+- the way of talking about and anticipating Christ's *parousia* is quite different from 1 Thessalonians.
+Chapters 1 and 2 state that the *parousia* is not coming at any moment

+Reasons given for Christ's delay in returning/differences

+1. 2:3 states the rebellion and lawless one must come first
+2. 1:7-8 states Jesus will come as avenging judge
+3. Very harsh words directed to people who think the day of the Lord has already come
+4. Paul is strongly identified with a futuristic eschatology

+Reasons for impersonation suspicion

+- 2:5 when I was still with you.
+Possibly author slipped that Paul is from the past
+- provides a scehario in which the "delay" makes sense.
+Paul's entire gospel assumes the Lord is coming soon.
+This contradicts Paul's wording of "don't worry about getting married"
+- mimics 1 Thessalonians for wording

+### Colossians

+Background

+- no information from Acts, no evidence that Paul had visited or worked in Colossae
+- connections to letter to Philemon (references Epaphras, Luke, Aristarchur, Onesimus)
+- connection to nearby Laodicea
+- ostensible co-author is Timothy

+Reasons for doubt that Paul was the author

+1. Style: grammar, syntax, terminology
+2. Theology
+   - Christology: Christ is the cosmic lord, modeled after personified wisdom
+   - Eschatology: Instead of Christ coming in the future, here eschatology is turned vertical. *Has* delivered us.
+2:15
+3. Sociology
+   - request to have letters shared among congregations
+   - from cells or house-churches to the universal church (similar to ephesians)
+   - 3:18-4:1 "household code"
+   - undisputed letters often reference money.
+Disputed letters never reference money.
+   - city of Colossae was destroyed in an earthquake in 60 CE.
+Request that the letter also be read in Laodicea

+It was written because of a problematic *philosophy*: a piety marked by asceticism and angelic worship, with a focus on elements or elemental spirits, resulting in fear-driven religion

+### Paul's response to the Colossians

+1. Response to piety towards elemental powers
+   - Christ is cosmic lord
+     - Christ has disarmed the powers
+     - the eternal life of believvers is already hidden with Christ above, since believers have already been raised with Christ
+   - Identification with Christ in baptism means that believers identify now already with his resurrection and exaltation, even as they await his and their own revelation.
+Readers do not need to be afraid, as Christ has defeated powers
+   - Both worship and ethics are to be informed by the cosmic lordship of Jesus Christ
+2. Christological hymn 1:15-20
+   - Christ the *icon* of God
+   - *First-born* of all creation
+   - Agent and goal of creation
+   - Head of the body, the church
+   - First-born from the dead
+   - Fullness of God dwells in him bodily
+   - Christ the peacemaker and reconciler through his own execution by crucifixion
+   - Informing the hymn is the figure of Wisdom from the Jewish wisdom tradition, jast as in the case of the hymn in Philemon 2:6-11

+Baptism: ritual of baptism is *taking off* and *putting on* the new human.
+Christ is new, Adam is old

+### Household Code

+- originaled from German *Haustafel*
+- reflects basic structure of the Greco-Roman household
+- origins of the household code:
+  - aristotle
+  - stoic lists of duties via the Jewish synagogue?
+  - Jesus' own teaching about putting others first?
+- other instances of the code
+  - Ephesians 5:21-6:9
+  - 1 Peter 2:13-3:7
+  - 1 Tim 2; Titus 2:2-10
+- appearance of the household code in the NT may be a sign that at least a good part of the movement was becoming more *conservative* by adapting to the pravailing patriarchal structures and conventions.
+Putting children, slaves, and women in their place so that the movement becomes more "respectable" at the time

+Countercultural element may nevertheless be present

+- persons lower in status are addressed directly as moral agents, and are addressed first in each pairing, but subordination is not reciprocal, however much the attitudes of the superiors is to be marked by love and respect.
+This may have been seen as quite radical in social implication at that time

+Conclusion to Colossians

+- Life “in Christ” is lived out in the here and now; they are to “seek the things that are above,” but to do so very much down below in the everyday relationships of life in community